This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1890

-In 1890, my great-grandfather built a new winery due to the boom in Jumilla wine exports to France, caused by the phylloxera plague that devastated his vineyards.
-Thus, 1890 is the year my family credits as the founding of García-Carrión.
+In 1890, my great-grandfather built a new winery due to the boom in wine exports from Jumilla to France, caused by the phylloxera epidemic that devastated its vineyards.
+Therefore, 1890 is the year my family considers to be the founding year of García-Carrión.

 Family history

 I learned about my family's long history through two great farmers: my grandfather and my father.
-From a very young age, I remember accompanying my grandfather to his vineyards.
-He would tell me how, through his hard work, he had managed to plant and cultivate each plot.
+I remember accompanying my grandfather to his vineyards from a very young age.
+He told me how, through his hard work, he had managed to plant and cultivate each plot of land.

-Later, my father and his brothers followed the same path despite going through difficult times, such as those following the Civil War, when it was very difficult to carry out any activity.
-Despite these problems, however, they continued to preserve and expand their vineyards.
+Later, my father and his brothers followed in his footsteps despite having gone through difficult times, such as those following the Civil War, when it was very difficult to carry out any kind of activity.
+However, despite these problems, they continued to maintain and expand their vineyards.

-From my family, I learned the entire process of grape and winemaking, and they, in turn, passed on to me their passion for cultivating the land and its vineyards.
+I learned the entire grape and wine-making process from my family, and in turn, they passed on to me their passion for cultivating the land and their vineyards.

 Fourth generation